dimitri168/conky-clementine/README.md

 conkyconfig
 ===========
+Inspired by diadara/conky-clementive

- simple python script to fetch current playing track information from clementine ,can be easily modified to cater any player with a dbus interface
+ simple python script to fetch current playing track information from clementine ,can be easily modified to cater any player with a dbus interface.
+Python3, dbus/mpris used.

  +artist
  +album